DeepLearningDTU/02456-deep-learning/README.md

 ## Setup
-The prerequisites for running the exercises are:
+The primary prerequisites for running the exercises are:
 * Python 3.x
     * The official version is `Python 3.5` since it is the only version TensorFlow supports on Windows (as of May 2017), but other versions might also work.
 * Jupyter Notebook
 * TensorFlow 1.x
     * If you have a GPU install the GPU version.
 This greatly decreases training time.
+* Keras 2.x

 You will need some other libraries as well, but they should be easy to install using `pip`.